githubberguy/Debug-Bloxstrap/README.md

 * A customizable launcher look
 * Lets you see what region your current server is located in
 * Lets you have multiple Roblox game instances open simultaneously
+* Lets you change the rendering mode, but unstable

 All the available features are browsable through the Bloxstrap menu.